Emotional Release - Techniques for Spiritual Recovery from Emotional Trauma and

 When a person is willing to forgive, often because they have been willing to see their own wrong, then their attitude changes.
 With a humble polarity, the soul is no longer compatible with or in need of angry bitter memories to hang onto.
 These memories that came about in moments of resentment and judgment now no longer serve any purpose.

-Most of us have never known forgiveness.
+Most of us have rarely known forgiveness.
 All we have experienced is blame.
 Most of us have never experienced love.
-All we’ve known is consoling comfort and distraction or the sympathy of other lost sheep.
+All we’ve known is consoling comfort and distraction or the sympathy of others.
+Such consolation and sympathy cannot help you get better.
+We even resent such consolation because we sense its falsity and the temptation in it.

 But once we respond to God’s (at first chastising) love with repentance and joy, we then become aware of His forgiveness.
 Once we know that love exists and we experience it first hand, it is easier for us to stop hating and judging others.